hjr3/weldr/README.md

 Credit to Hoverbear who talked through some of the design with me.

+### New Design

+* frontend receives request from client.
+   * Read data off socket.
+   * Parse the head of that request to determine body length.
+   * Write head to backend.
+Write body to backend.
+* backend receives response from server.
+   * Read data off socket.
+   * Parse the head of that request to determine body length.
+   * Write head to frontend.
+Write body to frontend.

 ## Running Protype

    * `RUST_LOG=alacrity cargo run --bin alacrity`